saku-la/GKSVD/README.md

 # GKSVD
-Group K-SVD for paper Group K-SVD for the classification of gene expression data
+Group K-SVD for paper 'Group K-SVD for the classification of gene expression data'